-According to Virginia state records, the following individuals are directors of IIIT:
+According to Virginia state records, the current officers of IIIT are:

 - Abdulhamid Abusulayman Chairman (important Global Muslim Brotherhood leader, former Rector International Islamic University Malaysia)

-- Jamal Barzinji Vice-President/Secretary (one of the founders of the US Muslim Brotherhood)
+- Jamal Barzinji Vice-President/Secretary (one of the founders of the US Muslim Brotherhood, deceased)